-We’ve all done it before… we have a plan, we come in the market well prepared, but then, we end up behaving in ways that are destructive.
+We’ve all done it before… we have a plan, we come in the market well prepared, but then, we end up behaving in ways that are irrational and destructive.

 It hurts!
 So, naturally, we resolve to behave differently in the future.